Tuesday, June 2, 2026 | 8:00–9:00 PM ET

 This activity was planned by and for the healthcare team, and learners will receive 1.0 Interprofessional Continuing Education (IPCE) credit for learning and change.

-Physician Assistants (AAPA): Boston University Chobanian & Avedisian School of Medicine, has been authorized by the American Academy of PAs (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
+Boston University Chobanian & Avedisian School of Medicine, has been authorized by the American Academy of Physician Associates (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
 This activity is designated for 1.0 AAPA Category 1 CME credit.
 PAs should only claim credit commensurate with the extent of their participation.

 Pharmacists (ACPE)